telerik/blazor-docs/components/popup/overview.md

 ## Popup Parameters

 The Blazor Popup provides parameters to configure the component.
-Also check the [Popup API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikPopup) for a full list of properties.
+Also check the [Popup API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikPopup) for a full list of properties, methods and events.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)